UFI UUB BioLogs

 - PC interfacing: Model 3991BIB interface box

-- PC software: UFI BioLog DPS, written to user requirements, for logger initialization and data monitoring, download and display
+- PC software: UFI BioLog DPS written to user requirements, for logger initialization and data monitoring, data download and saving, display, print